Blady-Com/QtAda6/readme.md

 Known limitations are :

 - Only QtCore, QtGui and QtWidgets are provided
-- Union, Dict, List and so on are not translated
+- Union, Tuple, Dict and so on are not translated
-- Enumerates are not translated
-- Signals are not translated
 - Class inheritance is not available on Ada side
-- Optional parameters are not translated
 - No memory management

 ## Get involved